hbctraining/scRNA-seq_online/schedule/schedule_october_2024.md

    1. [Quality control of cellranger counts](../lessons/04_cellranger_QC.md)
       <details>
        <summary><i>Click here for a preview of this lesson</i></summary>
-       <br>Before you start any analysis, it’s important to know whether or not you have good quality cells.
-At these early stages you can flag or remove samples that could produce erroneous results downstream. <br><br>In this lesson you will:<br>
+       <br>We used Cellranger to take our FASTQ files and create counts.
+There are various metrics presented by this software and it's important to understand how to interpret them as an additional level of QC.<br><br>In this lesson you will:<br>
              - Discuss the outputs of cellranger and how to run it <br>
              - Review web summary HTML report<br>
              - Create plots from metrics_summary.csv file <br><br>